• Skip to primary navigation

 3. Dissertation

-While delivering your dissertation, you’d be required to contribute new insight and research in the field you wish to specialize in.
+While delivering your dissertation, you must contribute new insight and research in the field you wish to specialize.

 4. Network and Engage in Post Doctoral Activities

-You’d also need to write and publish a lot of research articles and books in your chosen area.
-Sincerely, publications are very important for individuals who want to become professors.
+You’d also need to write and publish many research articles and books in your chosen area.
+Sincerely, publications are significant for individuals who want to become professors.

 Conclusion

-The path to becoming a professor is unarguably a very rigorous one and at the same time very lucrative.
-The first step to the path of becoming a professor is to acquire a bachelor’s degree after which you will need a master’s degree to continue to the next level.
+The path to becoming a professor is unarguably a very rigorous one and very lucrative.
+The first step to the path of becoming a professor is to gain a bachelor’s degree after which you will need a master’s degree to continue to the next level.

-The next level is acquiring a Ph.D.
-After you’ve completed a doctoral degree program, you’ll need to engage in post-doctoral studies, write a number of publications to qualify to become a professor.
+The next level is gaining a Ph.D.
+After you’ve completed a doctoral degree program, you’ll need to engage in post-doctoral studies, write several publications to qualify to become a professor.

 We hope these steps we’ve given you here on how to become a professor guide you well.